-Finally notice, that a divide-and-conquer approach (dynamic programming) is not applicable because of the context-sensitivity of most of the rules.
+Finally notice, that a divide-and-conquer approach (especially dynamic programming) is not useful because of the context-sensitivity of most of the rules.
 That means, combining optimal solutions of subproblems (i. e., subgraphs of the request graph) does not (generally) yield an optimal solution of the global problem.
 Thus, the dynamic programming preconditions are not met.

-3.4.4 Reusing Derived Materialization
+3.5 Reusing Derived Materialization

 When a prescript graph is finally instantiated and executed, each MO represented by an edge in the graph has to be materialized.
-Usually, this materialization is volatile, because the client is only interested in the delivery of the client-VMOs specified in the transformation request.
+Usually, this materialization is volatile, because the client is only interested in the delivery of the MOs specified in the transformation request.
 The materialization, however, could also be made persistent without bothering the client.
-This leads to the opportunity of creating (redundant) materialization for later reuse.
-The decision (to be made by the server), which MO is to be materialized permanently, could be made dependent on processing costs (make 'expensive' MOs persistent), statistics (make frequently requested MOs persistent), and the like.
+This leads to the opportunity of creating a (redundant) materialization for later reuse.
+The decision (to be made by the server), which MO is to be materialized permanently, could be made depending on processing costs (make "expensive" MOs persistent), statistics (make frequently requested MOs persistent), and the like.

-Recalling Fig. 3 (An Integrated VirtualMedia Filter Graph), a 'materialized edge' can be located (1) on the path between an $MO_m$ and a VMO or (2) on the path between a VMO and a client-VMO.
-In case (1), it is called a secondary materialization, because it may serve as a substitute for the corresponding primary materialization of the VMO.
+A "materialized edge" can be located (1) on the path between a physical MO and a VMO or (2) on the path between a VMO and a client-requested MO.
+In case (1), it is called a secondary materialization, because it may serve as a substitute for the corresponding primary materialization of the VMO (cf. Fig. 5, pg.
+11).
 In case (2), it is called a derived materialization (DerMat), because it is the materialization of an MO that has been derived from the VMO at the beginning of the path.
 An interesting question is how to determine whether a DerMat could be reused in resolving a given transformation request.